NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Having the zones uniquely tagged with the `<unique-N>` label ensures that additional RRs can be added below the member node (see (#properties)).
 Further, if member zones do not share a PTR RRset, the list of member zones can be split over multiple DNS messages in a zone transfer.

-A catalog zone consumer MUST not process and ignore PTR RRsets with more than a single record.
+A catalog zone consumer MUST ignore PTR RRsets with more than a single record.

 The CLASS field of every RR in a catalog zone MUST be IN (1).